 One of the four primary ways God speaks to us today is through the Word of God.
 Everything God will say to us is written in the Bible.
 Nothing will be added.
 Nothing will be deleted.
 Nothing will be revised.
 The unfolding truth of God is by God Himself about Himself and what He wants us to do.

 Through God’s Word, He guides us.
 He teaches us.
 He directs us.
 He challenges us.
 He advises us.
 He warns us.
 He comforts us.
 And He gives us that blessed assurance we sing about.
 The most rewarding advice you can get is from God Himself found in the written Word of God.

 God speaks to us today through the Holy Spirit.
 In order for God’s spirit to speak to us through His spirit is to have accepted Jesus Christ and believe that He is Lord who died for our sins and God raised Him from the dead.
 The Holy Spirit impresses His will in our spirit or mind so we can hear Him communicate with us.

 God speaks to us through others.
 You might hear someone talking about something unrelated to what you are going through, but something they say will resound in your mind.
 This will help you to act wisely.

 God speaks to us through our circumstances.
 Not all these circumstances are good.
 Some of them might be bad or indifferent.
 However, we can learn something from every circumstance we encounter.

 God speaks to us through our failures as well as through our successes.
 God speaks to us through our disappointments as well as through our appointments.
 God speaks to us just as much through our tragedies as He does through our triumphs.
 God can and often does use our circumstances to get our attention.

-There is a time and purpose for everything we go through.
-(Ecclesiastes 3:1-8) Those circumstances should teach us some lesson.
+There is a time and purpose for everything we go through, according to Ecclesiastes 3:1-8.
+Those circumstances should teach us lessons.
 If we look close enough, we will be able to see God in our circumstances.
-And we will be able to hear God speak to us assuring us which is the right way to go.
-(Isaiah 30:21)
+And we will be able to hear God speak to us assuring us which is the right way to go (Isaiah 30:21).